 “Additional Event of Default” shall mean Transactional Cross Default or Indebtedness Cross Default, each as and if selected by the parties pursuant to the Master Agreement.

-“Adequate Assurance of Performance” shall mean sufficient security in the form, amount, for a term and from an issuer, all as reasonably acceptable to the party demanding the same, including, but not limited to, cash, an irrevocable standby letter of credit issued by a Qualified Institution, a prepayment, a Guaranty or a security interest in an asset.
+“Adequate Assurance of Performance” shall mean sufficient security in the form, amount, for a term and from an issuer, all as reasonably acceptable to the party demanding the same, including, but not limited to, cash, an irrevocable standby letter of credit issued by a Qualified Institution [needs be left to parties to determine in special provisions], a prepayment, a Guaranty or a security interest in an asset.

 “Affiliate” shall mean, in relation to any party, any entity or person directly or indirectly controlled by the party, any entity or person that directly or indirectly controls the party, or any entity or person directly or indirectly under common control with the party.
 For this purpose, “control” of any party, entity or person means ownership of at least fifty percent (50%) of the voting power of the party, entity or person.